-MAXVECTORLENGTH is a static (immediate-operand only) compile-time declaration of the maximum number of elements in a Vector.
+MAXVECTORLENGTH is the same concept as MVL in RISC-V RVV, except that it is variable length and may be dynamically set (normally from an immediate field only).
 MVL is limited to 7 bits (in the first version of SVP64) and consequently the maximum number of elements is limited to between 0 and 127.